au-research/ARDC-23-things/_things/thing-13.md

 title: 'Walk the crosswalk'
 short_title: 'Crosswalks'
 description: |
-    There are times when metadata created using one standard will need to be transformed or crosswalked to another standard so that metadata can been shared between systems.
+    There are times when metadata created using one schema will need to be transformed or crosswalked to another schema so that metadata can been shared between systems.
 overview:
- Getting started: start walking the crosswalks for metadata Learn more: Hands on with crosswalking Dublin Core Challenge me: Hands-on with XSLT
+ Getting started: Start walking the crosswalk
+ Learn more: Hands-on with mapping to Dublin Core Challenge me: Hands-on with XSLT
 category: "Metadata & more"
 ---